-The inspection and maintenance of critical infrastructure throughout the United States is enormous.
-The country contains more than 4 million miles of roadways, all in different conditions requiring different levels of maintenance and upkeep.
-And, more than 54,000 bridges in the US are in need of repair.
+The inspection and maintenance of critical infrastructure throughout the United States are enormous.
+The country has than 4 million miles of roadways, all in different conditions requiring different levels of maintenance and upkeep.
+And, more than 54,000 bridges in the US need repair.

 Drone technology is starting to make a measurable difference for State Departments of Transportation that are incorporating drones into their standard operating procedures for the inspection and assessment of civil infrastructure.

 Drones to increase efficiency

 A 2016 survey conducted by the American Association of State Highway and Transportation Officials (AASHTO) found that 17 State Departments of Transportation are considering or are using drones to assist with inspections.
 Transportation departments are using drones to help with the following tasks:

 - Accident clearance

 As drone technology advances, more State Departments of Transportation are showing interest.

 Benefits of drones in infrastructure